 - Digital Media & Entertainment Council (DME) Recent: Creating Art Through the Pandemic

-- SoCal Aerospace Council Recent: SoCal Aero Council w/ Aerovironment, County’s Fair Chance initiative
+- SoCal Aerospace Council Recent: SoCal Aero Council w/Aerovironment, Fair Chance initiative

-- Electric and Advanced Transportation (e4 Alliance) Recent: ZEV auto technician career opportunity strong
+- Electric and Advanced Transportation (e4 Alliance) Recent: ZEV auto tech career opportunity strong

 Insights on talent, technology, and training inform existing or new curricula via our regional program advisories.
 LAEDC, through the CCW partnership, convenes regional employers to engage faculty, administrators and college staff to hear employers critique and make recommendations on the program of each of the colleges in attendance, which are compiled into high-quality Look Books.
 In the fast-moving economic changes during COVID, this exchange of ideas is incredibly necessary.
 Recent progress below.

 Industry Employer Direct Engagement – part of the Regional Program Advisories

 In 2020, over 45 industry partners engaged directly with over 140 faculty members across Los Angeles County Community Colleges on critical curriculum discussions through CCW Program Advisories.
 See the sampling below:

 |Port of Los Angles|